 “Blocking, that is something we’re trying to improve on,” Hughes said.
 “We want to try and be a little more aggressive on the endline and for us it’s probably about getting back to a balanced offense.”

 The Terps offensive trio of sophomore outside hitter Erika Pritchard, freshman middle blocker Rainelle Jones and senior outside hitter Liz Twilley will be key in reestablishing the balanced attack.
-Redshirt sophomore middle blocker Katie Meyers and Jones will look to continue to provide a net front presence.
+Redshirt sophomore middle blocker Katie Myers and Jones will look to continue to provide a net front presence.

 New Hampshire (4-7) will look to bring their their record back to .500 and that all begins with their first match against Maryland.
 The middle blocker duo of senior Gabri Olhava and freshman Maddie Wiedenfeld lead the Wildcat offense averaging 3.20 per kills per set and 127 kills respectively.
 The duo of junior outside hitter Emily Tanski and junior Kennedi Smith are vital members of the defense, averaging 5.20 kills per set and 133 kills respectively.